Mathumetha-S/Hate_Speech_Detector/README.md

 ## 📈 Model Overview

-Tokenizer: XLM-RoBERTa Tokenizer
+Tokenizer : XLM-RoBERTa Tokenizer
-Model: XLMRobertaForSequenceClassification
+Model     : XLMRobertaForSequenceClassification
-Training: Fine-tuned with multilingual hate speech data
-Metrics: Accuracy, Precision, Recall, F1
+Training  : Fine-tuned with multilingual hate speech data Metrics   : Accuracy, Precision, Recall, F1

 ## 📜 License
 This project is licensed under the MIT License – see the LICENSE file for details.